Oracle AVG Function

 products table

-The following example calculates the average standard costs of all products:
+The following example uses the AVG function to calculate the average standard costs of all products:

 SELECT